-On 31st January and 6th June 2002, the Environmental Panel of the Advisory Committee on Pesticides ( ACP) discussed the risk assessment for non-target arthropods in the context of 91/414/EEC.
-More specifically, they discussed the proceedings from European Standard Characteristics of Non-Target Arthropod Regulatory Testing ( ESCORT 2) and how this proposed new approach could be incorporated into regulatory risk assessment.
+On 31 January and 6 June 2002, the Environmental Panel of the Advisory Committee on Pesticides (ACP) discussed the risk assessment for non-target arthropods in the context of 91/414/EEC (now regulation 1107/2009 as it applies in Great Britain and Northern Ireland).
+More specifically, they discussed the proceedings from European Standard Characteristics of Non-Target Arthropod Regulatory Testing (ESCORT 2) and how this proposed new approach could be incorporated into regulatory risk assessment.
 Outlined below is the Environmental Panel's opinion of ESCORT 2.

 The Environmental Panel discussed whether a hazard quotient (HQ) of 2 was appropriate for both in- and off-field assessments.
 Work conducted by the Environmental Panel indicated that the percentage chance of not identifying a harmful compound was 1 to 2.5% based on data for T. pyri, and 5 to 10% based on data for Aphidius spp.
 Considering that further assessment was required when only one species was affected, the Environmental Panel considered that a HQ of 2 was appropriate.

 The use of a 'multiple application factor' (MAF) to reflect multiple applications was considered to be an acceptable approach.